Choose between Literature Insights and SoL format

 Our New and Second Article Format: State of the Literature

 Review of Communication Research is going to publish a second format which is similar but not equal to the standard literature reviews we are publishing (which we call literature insights.)
 It will be presented in a different section of the journal.
 We keep publishing our standard literature reviews, therefore you can choose which format you want to write.

 Which format should you choose to write?

-In our standard literature reviews (i.e., literature insights), authors a) revise all the relevant literature written on a topic, b) structure it by a relevant categorization criterion, c) evaluate the literature critically, and d) offer a strong input to the literature.
+In our standard literature reviews (i.e., literature insights), authors (a) revise all the relevant literature written on a topic, (b) structure it by a relevant categorization criterion, (c) evaluate the literature critically, (d) offer a strong input to the literature, and (e) suggest future research.
 This input could be clarifying a problem, identifying relations unnoticed before, finding contradictions between theories, pointing out inconsistencies in findings presented in the literature, or summarizing published literature into a new definition or a new theory.
 It is not easy to push forward the literature in this way.
 That is the reason why Review of Communication Research requires authors of literature insights to be experienced.
 We would not follow this editorial policy if we published empirical research articles.

 The state-of-the-literature articles (SoL) follow the same steps literature insights do, but they do not need to give any relevant theoretical push to published literature (step d).
 Therefore, SoL articles are less demanding than our literature-insights articles.
 Both experienced and less experienced authors can write and publish an SoL article.

 In SoL articles, authors have to (a) revise all the relevant literature written on a topic, (b) structure it by a relevant categorization criterion, (c) evaluate the literature critically, therefore understand and explain the relations between the different variables, and (d) suggest future research.